 Ingrid’s & Maria’s visit if part of the #FUTyoURES initiative - the flagship creative shared peace programme between Northern Ireland & Colombia and Colombian Diaspora developed by the organisations Beyond Skin & Escuelas de Paz.

-Maria and Ingrid will be visiting groups in the Mid Ulster area and participating in an International Women’s Day event 8th March at Holy Trinity College Cookstown.
+Maria and Ingrid visited groups in the Mid Ulster area and participating in an International Women’s Day event 8th March at Holy Trinity College Cookstown.
 Artists and peacebuilders from the Colombian community in Northern Ireland & Ireland will also be attending the International Women’s Day event.

 The International Women’s Day programme has been funded by Mid Ulster Council Good Relations.
-The programme has been organised by Beyond Skin in partnership with Escuelas de Paz, Agroarte, Cuerpos Gramaticales, International Catalan Institute for Peace & Fotosynthesis.
+The programme was organised by Beyond Skin in partnership with Escuelas de Paz, Agroarte, Cuerpos Gramaticales, International Catalan Institute for Peace & Fotosynthesis.

 ESCUELAS DE PAZ